Heinrich Böll: Legacy and influence

 Böll's memory lives on, among other places, at the Heinrich Böll Foundation.
 The Cologne Library set up the Heinrich Böll Archive to house his personal papers, bought from his family, but much of the material was damaged, possibly irreparably, when the building collapsed in 2009.

 His cottage in Ireland has been used as a residency for writers since 1992.

-Eric Anderson wrote a set of musical compositions based on Böll's books: Silent Angel: Fire and Ashes of Heinrich Böll (2017, Meyer Records).
+Eric Andersen wrote a set of musical compositions based on Böll's books: Silent Angel: Fire and Ashes of Heinrich Böll (2017, Meyer Records).